EdwardGillard/sei-group-project/README.md

 #### Troubleshooting and finishing touches:

-Alot of the stuff I have done on front end has been centered around trouble shooting, error handling and testing then mending any issues I have found.
-I used **React notify toast** to add toast responses where neccisary to update the user with a visual response.
-I had a to do list that i added to if I was in the middle of a specific task so that I could return to it later.
+A lot of the stuff I have done on the front end has been centered around troubleshooting, error handling and testing then mending any issues I have found.
+I used **React notify toast** to add toast responses where necessary to update the user with a visual response.
+I had a to-do list that I added to if I was in the middle of a specific task so that I could return to it later.

 -------------------------

 ## **Bugs.**

-At this point, after alot of testing and trying to cause errors to measure the response, I havent noticed many bugs in the deployed app.
-I am however aware of an issue of returning the state back to empty on submission of a private message.
+At this point, after considerable amount of testing and trying to cause errors to measure the response, I haven't noticed any bugs in the deployed app.
+I am however aware of an issue of returning the state back to an empty string on submission of a private message.

 -------------------------